rooch-network/rooch/examples/blog/README.md

 ## Using the Off-chain Service

-By querying the RESTful API of the off-chain service, you can easily get the detailed information of articles and comments, without using the `curl` and `jp` commands introduced above.
+By querying the RESTful API of the off-chain service, you can easily get the detailed information of articles and comments, without using the `curl` and `jq` commands introduced above.

 > **Tip**
 >